Analog quantum chemistry simulation: Obtaining molecular potentials

 Another important difference with respect to the single electron problem is that exact diagonalization strategy is out of reach for our computational resources.
 To prevent this situation, we artificially reduce the degrees of freedom by projecting the Hamiltonian on a single fermion basis, $\{\phi_i\}_{i=1}^{n}$.
 This projected Hamiltonian reads as,

 where $\ket{\phi_i\;\phi_j}$ denotes the product state $\ket{\phi_i}\otimes \ket{\phi_j}$ and $ h_{ijrs}=\bra{\phi_i\; \phi_j} \ha_{\text{eff}}\ket{\phi_r \; \phi_s}\,. $

-The success of this strategy depends on how accurately the orbitals in this set can describe the interactions in the Hamiltonian.
-We then choose a basis composed by single-fermion states of $H_2^+$ calculated with exact diagonalization, together with more orbitals obtained using a Hartree-Fock approximation~\cite{szabo2012modern}.
-Then, starting with the ground state obtained for a single fermion, we iterate the equation,
+The success of this strategy now depends on how accurately the orbitals in this set can describe the interactions in the Hamiltonian.
+We then choose a basis composed by single-fermion states of $H_2^+$ calculated with exact diagonalization, together with more orbitals obtained using a Hartree-Fock approximation~\cite{Domokos2002}.
+This is, starting with the ground state obtained for a single fermion, we iterate the equation,

 until convergence is reached.
-These orbitals then interact with a mean charge induced by the rest of fermionic atoms in the lattice, while we neglect the exchange interaction.
+This way, orbitals interact with a mean charge induced by the rest of fermionic atoms in the lattice, while we neglect the exchange interaction.